 These homemade peanut butter dog biscuits will become your dog's favorite treat!
 My little guy cannot get enough of them.
+This is a great recipe that anyone can make!

-My little guy has been having a lot of health problems lately, one that involves his booty.
+Tucker has been having a lot of health problems lately, one that involves his booty.

-His vet suggested that I put him on a high fiber diet, meaning I need to change his dog food out for senior food.
+His vet suggested that I put him on a high-fiber diet, meaning I need to change his dog food out for senior food.

 Since Tucker is a small guy, I used the small one for his bones.

 They brown up nice and are crunchy enough to help clean your dog's teeth as well.
+Just make sure to let them cool to room temperature before feeding them to your dog.

 Since I keep them in the fridge and Tucker does not like his bones cold, I lay out a couple in the morning when I first wake up.
 Then, when he is ready for a bone, I give him one and he runs to his rug and lays down to eat it.